-I am pleased to provide the Commonwealth Superannuation Corporation's (CSC) Tax Transparency Report for the year ended 30 June 2019 (FY19).
-CSC is a signatory to the Board of Taxation's Voluntary Tax Transparency Code (TTC) and has prepared this report on this basis.
+I am pleased to provide the Commonwealth Superannuation Corporation's ("CSC") Tax Transparency Report for the year ended 30 June 2020 (FY20).
+CSC is a signatory to the Board of Taxation's Voluntary Tax Transparency Code ("TTC") and has prepared this report on this basis.

-CSC was established on 1 July 2011 to meet the superannuation needs of Australian Government employees and members of the Australian Defence Force (ADF).
-CSC's purpose and vision is to build, support and protect better retirement outcomes for all our members and their families.
+CSC was established on 1 July 2011 to meet the superannuation needs of Australian Government employees and members of the Australian Defence Force ("ADF").
+CSC's purpose and vision is to build, support and protect better retirement outcomes for all our customers and their families.